giovatennis/giovatennis.github.io/README.md

 5) Halloween Project:

 My first simple website, developed using HTML, CSS.
-Not extremely elaborated since it was created for the purpose of understanding the basics of front-end design.
+Utilizes front-end design, and consists on a halloween store webpage where users can look at products with their respective prices.

 Click link to enter the website: https://giovatennis.github.io/Halloween/products/product_list.html#